Llanos: Climate

 The ecoregion has a tropical savanna climate that grades into a tropical monsoon climate in the Colombian Llanos.
-Rainfall is highly seasonal, with a rainy season from April to November, and a dry season between December and March.
+Rainfall is seasonal, with a rainy season from April to November, and a dry season between December and March.
 The wettest months are typically June and July.
-Rainfall varies across the ecoregion, from up to 3000 mm per year in the southwest, 1200 to 1600 mm in Apure State, and 800 to 1200 mm per year in the Llanos of Monagas State in the northeast.
+Rainfall varies across the ecoregion, from up to 3000 mm per year in the southwest, 1200 to 1600 mm in Apure State, and 800 to 1200 mm per year in Monagas State in the northeast.
 Mean annual temperature is 27 °C, and the average monthly temperature varies little throughout the year; the lowest-temperature months (June, July, December, and January) are only 2 C-change cooler than the hottest months.